sstar2257/zhihu2md/README.md

 ## USAGE

 First you need to fill the cookie file in order to bypass zhihu's login mechanism.

+You can get these data from your browser.

 ```
 python3 answer.py -l https://zhihu.com/question/AAA/answer/BBB